-Journey into OpenGL: the faggot First Triangle
+Journey into OpenGL: First Triangle

 #include<GLFW/glfw3.h>